Broad Run High School: Softball

 The teams of 2000 and 2002 set new state records for various team categories, such as total runs scored in a season, consecutive shutout innings, total strikeouts in a season, and total strikeouts in one game.
 Christy Anch, pitcher for the Lady Spartans from 1999 to 2002, personally holds 22 individual state records in the Virginia High School League.

 The girls soccer, girls lacrosse, girls softball, boys baseball, boys lacrosse, and boys track teams all won their respective district titles in 2007.
 Broad Run ended up winning the state championship for softball (Group AA), Broad Run's second in the past decade (won in 2000 and played in the championship 2002).
 Ranked fifth in the nation by USA Today with a 29–0 record, the Lady Spartans defeated New Kent County High School for the championship behind Caitlyn Delahaba's pitching (no-hitter, 12 strikeouts).
 Delahaba attained 400 strikeouts in 2007, third place in Virginia High School League history for strikeouts in a season.

 For the second year in a row, Broad Run's softball team under the leadership of Caitlin Delahaba completed a perfect, undefeated record in softball, winning the state championship and becoming the nation's best high school softball team according to USA today.
-In addition, Broad Run's softball team has become history's fourth greatest high school softball team with 57 straight game victories.

 Football

-The football program experienced limited degrees of success between 2000 and 2006, fielding only two teams with winning records (2003 and 2004 / 6–4 records) in that time period.
 Losing seasons in 2002 and 2005 led to the replacement of Ken Belchik as head coach with Michael Burnett in 2006.
 The team's record was 5–5 in 2006.
 In 2007, the Spartans had a perfect 10–0 regular season, winning the district championship, but lost to rival Park View High School in the first playoff round.
 In 2008, the Spartan football team won the AA Division 4 state championship, with a 14–0 record.
 In 2009 the team won a second state title against Amherst.
 Since then, the team has continued to be successful in the regular season and playoffs, but after head coach Michael Burnett left after the 2009 season, (being replaced by an assistant coach from rival Stone Bridge - Matt Griffis) the team has not won another state title.